Mass ascension launches balloon event after COVID-19 hiatus

 ALBUQUERQUE, N.M.
-(AP) — Hundreds of hot-air balloons created a colorful tapestry against a blue sky Saturday as New Mexico’s largest city began a nine-day annual event that was canceled last year due to the pandemic.
+(AP) — Hundreds of hot-air balloons created a colorful tapestry against a blue sky Saturday in New Mexico’s largest city, kicking off a nine-day annual event that was canceled last year due to the pandemic.

-The 7 a.m. mass ascension was the first of five scheduled for the Albuquerque International Balloon Fiesta, a heavily photographed event that draws visitors from around the world.
+The 7 a.m. mass ascension was the first of five scheduled for the Albuquerque International Balloon Fiesta, which draws visitors from around the world.

 The 2020 fiesta was canceled as a precaution against the spread of COVID-19.